 For dancers interested in a scholarship or grant:

-- 100 weeks of paid dance experience in the United States (US citizens with global dance experience inclusive)
+- 100 weeks or more of paid dance employment in the United States (US citizens with global dance experience inclusive)

 For Assistance, Please Contact: